 Santa Claus House

 North Pole is a fun Christmas town.
-Even the McDonalds has red and white striped poles.
+Even Mcdonald's has red and white striped poles.
 The Santa Claus House is where you will find Santa and Mrs. Claus.
 This Christmas store has some fun items especially if you love buying Christmas ornaments as souvenirs.

 Located next to the Santa Claus House is the Antler Academy.
 You can visit Santa's reindeer.

 The Trans Alaska Pipeline is over 800 miles long.
 It is an oil transportation system.
-It is an impressive site.
+It is an impressive sight.